PablocFonseca/streamlit-aggrid/docs/AgGrid.rst

 AgGrid
 ------------------
-AgGrid is the main call to render the grid.
+AgGrid is the main function used to render the grid.

 .. autofunction:: st_aggrid.AgGrid